Bridge Creek, Oklahoma

 Bridge Creek is a town in Grady County, Oklahoma, United States.
-As of the 2010 census, the town population was 336.
+As of the 2020 census, the town population was 336, a 0% change from 2010.

 History

 Bridge Creek was incorporated as a town in 2000.
-The town proper and the unincorporated areas that its limits enclose are part of a rapidly growing area of northern McClain and Grady counties known as the "Tri-City Area" with Newcastle, Tuttle and Blanchard.
+The town proper and the unincorporated areas that its limits enclose are part of a rapidly growing area of northern McClain and Grady counties known as the "Tri-City Area" with Newcastle, Tuttle, and Blanchard.

 Bridge Creek was one of several communities hardest hit by an F5 tornado in the deadly May 3, 1999, tornado outbreak.
-At least 12 people died in the Bridge Creek area.
-Doppler radar measured wind speeds of 321 mph in this tornado when it was near Bridge Creek.
-This is the highest wind speed ever recorded on Earth.
+At least 11 people died in the Bridge Creek area.
+Doppler weather radar measured wind speeds of 321 mph in this tornado when it was near Bridge Creek.
+This tornado currently stands with the highest rated windspeed recorded on Earth.

 The town was hit again by an EF3 tornado on May 6, 2015, 16 years and 3 days after the 1999 tornado.
 Homes were destroyed or heavily damaged.